dylech30th/dylech30th/README.md

     <img src="https://img.shields.io/badge/-C-gray?logo=c&style=flat-square">
   </p>

 Starting with a Java programmer, but nowadays I'm more inclined to consider myself as a Java/Kotlin/C# programmer for these are my most familiar languages!
-I am experienced in writting desktop applications; web apps and services are unskilled, **and a bit poor on writting productive codes**, suggestions are welcomed! and if you want to get closer to me, just leave a comment on my <a href="https://sora.ink">blog</a> or contact me throught those aforementioned methods
+I am experienced in writing desktop applications, but web apps and microservices are unskilled, **and a bit poor on writting productive codes**, so suggestions are welcome!
+If you want to get closer to me, just leave a comment on my <a href="https://sora.ink">blog</a> or contact me throught those aforementioned methods

 <!--
 **dylech30th/dylech30th** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.